 Jason filled up his coffee cup, put the pot back on its burner, and returned to the circle of coworkers at the break room table.

 “As mush as I’d like to see a rematch there’s no way we’re having another Bay Bridge Series this year,” Kevin added to the train of conversation.
-“Maybe the A’s, but not the Giants, too many pitching problems.”
+“Possibly the A’s, but not the Giants, too many pitching problems.”

 “Still early in the season,” Larry reminded.

 “Sure, anything can happen,” Caryn said facetiously.